nevinbatista/ModernCuffX/ox-interactions/README.md

 💻 **Installation**
 This is a drag and drop resource.
-Open your server.cfg file, ensure/start SEM_InteractionMenu, then drag and drop the resource and it should set itself up.
-Please make sure ox_lib is installed and started before this resource on your server.
+Open your server.cfg file, ensure/start ox-interactions, then drag and drop the resource and it should set itself up.
+Please make sure ox_lib & target is installed and started before this resource on your server.
 In addition Ensure OX-Target is installed and ensured before OX-Interactions but after OX-Lib.
-If you fail to do these steps the menu **WILL** not load properly, resaulting in errors & illtranslateable language for your server to prompt coprehend.
+If you fail to do these steps the menu **WILL NOT** load properly, resaulting in errors & illtranslateable language for your server to coprehend.